Animal Health Certificates For Travelling Abroad With Your Pet

 After that, there is nothing else that you can do until you know the date that you are going to travel.

-Once you know this date, ring our reception desk to book an appointment within 10 days of the travel date, with one of our Official Vets.
+Once you know this date, ring our Reception desk to book an appointment within 10 days of the travel date, with one of our Official Vets.
 You will be asked to pay for this appointment at the time of booking.

 I wish to take my pet abroad but to a non-EU country, what shall I do?